namdoiz/namdoiz/README.md

 - 👋 Hi, I’m Nnamdi
-- 👀 I’m interested in web development
+- 👀 I’m interested in Software development
-- 🌱 I’m currently learning web development with ruby at [launchschool.com](https://launchschool.com)
+- 🌱 Most of the work here is from my time learning software development with ruby at [launchschool.com](https://launchschool.com)
+- 🌱 I’m currently studying Computer Science with the University of Mary-Hardin Baylor
-- 💞️ I’m looking to collaborate on ruby projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me nnamdioon@gmail.com

 <!---